-BlackBerry products and services are widely recognized for productivity and security, and the Company believes that it delivers the most secure end-to-end mobile enterprise solutions in the market.
+BlackBerry is widely recognized for productivity and security innovations, and the Company believes that it delivers the most secure end-to-end mobile enterprise solutions in the market.
 With these core strengths, the Company's broad portfolio of products and services is focused on serving enterprise customers, particularly in regulated industries.

-The Company has been executing a strategy to leverage its strengths in mobility management and security to focus its business on software and services that secure, manage and connect the Enterprise of Things.
-The Company defines the Enterprise of Things as the network of devices, computers, sensors, equipment and other connected endpoints within the enterprise that communicate with each other to enable smart product development, distribution, marketing and sales.
-The Company leverages many elements of its extensive technology portfolio to extend best-in-class security and reliability to its solutions for the Enterprise of Things, including UEM, embedded systems, crisis communications, enterprise applications, and related services, with hosting available on the Company's global, scalable, secure network.
+The Company is focused on delivering an end-to-end software and services platform for the Enterprise of Things.
+The Company defines the Enterprise of Things as the network of devices, computers, vehicles, sensors, equipment and other connected endpoints within the enterprise that communicate with each other to enable smart business processes.
+The Company leverages many elements of its extensive technology portfolio to extend best-in-class security and reliability to its solutions for the Enterprise of Things, including UEM, embedded systems, crisis communications, enterprise applications, and related services, with hosting available on the Company's global, scalable, secure network, as well as on public clouds.

-The Company intends to continue to increase and enhance its product and service offerings through strategic acquisitions and targeted growth in internal investments.
-The Company's goal is to maintain its market leadership in the enterprise mobility segment by continuing to extend the functionality of the BlackBerry Secure platform and, on top of this extensive foundation, deliver UEM solutions focused on strategic industry verticals.
+The Company intends to continue to increase and enhance its product and service offerings through both strategic acquisitions and organic investments.
+The Company's goal is to maintain its market leadership in the enterprise mobility segment by continuing to extend the functionality of its platform for the Enterprise of Things and, on top of this extensive foundation, deliver software and embedded solutions focused on strategic industry verticals.

-The following five strategic pillars support the Company as it pursues its new software-focused strategy:
+The following five strategic pillars support the Company as it pursues its software-focused strategy:

 - Product Platform.
-The Company's new software platform, BlackBerry Secure, is a comprehensive mobile-native approach to security that addresses the entire enterprise from endpoint to endpoint.
-It is both a product platform and a standard of security.
-Enterprises can become BlackBerry Secure by leveraging the Company's solutions, which are informed by deep mobile security expertise and experience, continuous technical innovation, industry partnerships and academic collaborations, on-demand cyber-security expert services, and a point of view that recognizes vulnerability wherever it lies. - Substantial Target Markets.
-The Company leverages its expertise in mobility and security to capitalize on opportunities in the cybersecurity, transportation, healthcare, financial services and government markets.
-BlackBerry intends to provide enterprises and governments with the highest standard of security, enabling them to be BlackBerry Secure.

-- Efficient Go-To-Market.
-The Company's licensing, developer, partner, and sales strategy is now that of an enterprise software company.
-The Company licenses its brand and secure handset software and applications to select third-party manufacturers and others seeking the Company's software expertise.
-The Company is also building developer and channel partner programs for BlackBerry Secure to promote the growth of an enterprise endpoint security ecosystem and to bolster the Company's direct sales and marketing efforts.
+The Company's core software and services offering is BlackBerry Secure, an end-to-end Enterprise of Things platform comprised of enterprise communication and collaboration software and safety-certified embedded solutions.
+The solutions that comprise the BlackBerry Secure platform are informed by deep mobile and automotive security expertise and experience, continuous technical innovation, professional cybersecurity services, industry partnerships and academic collaborations.
+These solutions include the BlackBerry Enterprise Mobility Suite, BlackBerry Jarvis, BBM Enterprise service, the BBM Enterprise SDK, and the technologies offered by BlackBerry QNX, Certicom, BlackBerry Athoc and Secusmart. - Substantial Target Markets.
+The Company leverages its expertise in endpoint security and management to capitalize on opportunities in growing segments of the cybersecurity, connected transportation, healthcare, financial services and government markets.
+With its BlackBerry Secure platform, the Company intends to provide enterprises and governments with the highest standard of security. - Efficient Go-To-Market.
+The Company's sales strategy focuses solely on enterprise software, services and licensing.
+The Company continues to build its developer and channel partner programs for BlackBerry Secure to promote the growth of an enterprise endpoint security ecosystem and to bolster the Company's direct sales and marketing efforts.
+The Company also licenses its brand and secure handset software and applications to select third-party manufacturers and others seeking the Company's software expertise.
 See also "Sales, Marketing, Distribution and Customers". - Operational Efficiency.
-The Company is reconfiguring its operations to support its enterprise software focus with greater efficiency and speed in bringing new offerings to market, including by adjusting its R&D emphasis, reporting lines and administrative capabilities. - Growth and Profitability.
+The Company continues to review its operations to optimize its enterprise software and services business with greater efficiency and speed in bringing new offerings to market. - Growth and Profitability.
 The Company intends to drive revenue growth through its software and services portfolio and to achieve margins that are consistent with those of other enterprise software companies.

-Operating Segments
+Products and Services

-The Company is organized and managed as three operating segments: Software & Services, Mobility Solutions, and Service Access Fees ("SAF").
+The Company is organized and managed as one operating segment.
+The Company has multiple products and services from which it derives revenue, which are grouped as follows: Enterprise Software & Services, BlackBerry Technology Solutions ("BTS"), Licensing, IP and Other, Handheld Devices, and Service Access Fees ("SAF").